mblode/sprout-forms-tables/README.md

 ### Custom tables field that integrates with Sprout Forms.

-This custom field plugin integrates with Barrel Strength's Sprout Forms plugin to provide a table field in your forms.
+This plugin adds a custom table field to Barrel Strength's Sprout Forms.
 Simply drag and drop into your forms, choose the table column headings and you are good to go.

 ![Output](screenshots/output.png)